 Hangover cures: fact or fiction?

-We’ll list our best alternatives for a hangover cure, but there are a few common misconceptions out there around hangovers that we need to debunk first.
+We’ll list our best alternatives for a hangover cure, but there are a few common misconceptions about hangovers that we need to debunk first.

-First off, there are variations of a rhyme that goes something like this: “Liquor before beer, you’re in the clear.
+First, there are rhyme variations that go something like this: “Liquor before beer, you’re in the clear.
 Beer before liquor, never been sicker.”
 That’s not the whole story, though.

-The amount that you drink overall matters much more than the order you’re drinking your alcohol in.
+The amount you drink overall matters much more than the order you drink your alcoholic beverages.

 Here are a few other common myths that we can get out of the way:

 - Eating before bed is a placebo.
 This won’t do much other than give you a stomachache after a night of drinking.
-A meal before your first cocktail is more likely to have an impact, and carbs will do a better job absorbing alcohol than fats.
+A meal before your first cocktail is more likely to have an impact, and carbs will absorb alcohol better than fats.

 - Taking painkillers before bed isn’t a good idea, either.
 If you choose acetaminophen, liver damage is possible.
 You should never mix painkillers with alcohol.

 - Don’t try drinking more alcohol.
-There’s no evidence that drinking more alcohol the next morning or indulging in the “hair of the dog” will do anything but prolong your hangover.
+There’s no evidence that drinking more alcohol the following day or indulging in the “hair of the dog” will do anything but prolong your hangover.
 The practice actually promotes unhealthy drinking habits.
 Skip the Bloody Mary at brunch!

-Now that we know what to steer clear of when battling hangover symptoms, let’s unpack some ideas that can truly make an impact.
+Now that we know what to avoid when battling hangover symptoms, let’s unpack some ideas that can truly make an impact.

 The 7 Best Home Remedies For A Hangover

-From getting your body rehydrated to supplements proven to ease symptoms of a hangover, there are things you can do to help.
+From getting your body rehydrated to supplements proven to ease hangover symptoms, there are things you can do to help.
 Though we haven’t found a cure, you’ll likely feel better after these gentle hangover remedies.

-Here are the 7 closest things to a hangover cure:
+What are the best cures for a hangover?
+These 7 ideas are the closest things to a hangover cure: